This table shows the pin assignments for Subaru's 20-pin factory radio harness.

 On most models/years: Pin 4 connects to the buttons for Mute, Volume Up/Down, Mode, and Channel/Seek Up/Down.

-On 2011 Impreza/Forester with Premium HU: Wheel no longer has Mute button.
+On 2011–up Impreza/Forester models with HUs with Bluetooth: Wheel no longer has Mute button.
 Mode button is wired with other buttons on pin 13.

 Nonstandard color (there is no aftermarket standard for this wire)